pschapman/JFIT-ZTP/documentation/practical_stack_guide.md

 \* **NOTE 1:** "Select From List" is the Null Answer that will be ignored by JFIT-ZTP.
 This string is case sensitive.  ***A mismatch will cause defective data to be imported into freeZTP.***

-\*\* **NOTE 2:** "Separator" in Jotform is called "delimter" in JFIT-ZTP and is used to extract individual fields from compound answers.
-Ex.
-Site and Hostname might return "Site 1 : SWITCH2".
+\*\* **NOTE 2:** "Separator" in Jotform is called "delimiter" in JFIT-ZTP and is used to extract individual fields from compound answers.
+Example: Site and Hostname might return "Site 1 : SWITCH2".
 JFIT-ZTP can extract either element as long as the separator is consistent in all answers.

 ## Configure freeZTP
 This task list outlines post install tasks for freeZTP, but may not include in-depth detail for each.